haolin-nju/NJU-Review/README.md

 ## Copyright Notice

-- I referred some people's materials, such as powerpoints and sample papers in this repository.
+- I refer to some people's materials, such as powerpoints and sample papers in this repository.
 If there are any copyright things or concerns, please contact me as soon as possible at <njulh2017@outlook.com>.